IPS vs OLED – Which Panel Type Should I Choose?

 Answer:

-IPS panels have a slower response time and lower contrast, which when combined with IPS glow and backlight bleed results in grayish blacks in comparison to that of OLED displays and an overall inferior viewing experience, but there’s no risk of burn-in.
+IPS panels have a slower response time and lower contrast, which when combined with IPS glow and backlight bleeding results in grayish blacks in comparison to that of OLED displays and an overall inferior viewing experience, but there’s no risk of burn-in.

 With OLED prices steadily going down, you are probably wondering whether you should finally get one or stick with the old and trusted IPS technology.
 Here’s what you need to keep in mind when choosing between these panel types.